Olive Fremstad: Background

 Born in Stockholm, she received her early education and musical training in Christiania, Norway.
 When she was 12 years of age her parents moved to America, settling in Minneapolis, Minnesota.
 Even before leaving Christiania, her progress on the piano had been such that she had appeared as an infant prodigy.
-She was adopted by an American couple living in Minnesota, taking on their surname of Fremstad.
+She was adopted by an American couple living in St. Peter, Minnesota, taking on their surname of Fremstad.
+In St. Peter, she worked as a church organist at the local Swedish Lutheran Church.
 She began her vocal training in New York City with Frederick Bristol in 1890 after singing in church choirs, then studied in Berlin with Lilli Lehmann before making her operatic debut as a mezzo-soprano as Azucena in Verdi's Il trovatore at the Cologne Opera in 1895.
 She remained there for at least three years, before going on to Vienna, Munich, Bayreuth and London.